AymanxD/GoSomewhere/goSomewhereProj/README.md

 - Event details screen automates its data collection of the venue photos, category, and details from an API.
 [Completed]
 - Within the menu bar, the ‘categories’ feature has the ability to filter based on the category data fetched from an API.
 [Completed]

+## Backend
+- The backend for this app is done in Ruby On Rails which serves REST api's.
+The application is deployed on Heroku platform which provides easy deployment on free instance.
+The project is on github Souece [here](https://github.com/siddhantbhardwaj/gosomewhere_backend) and the web services are deploued on the URL [https://gosomewhere-backend.herokuapp.com](https://gosomewhere-backend.herokuapp.com).
+- Example Endpoint: https://gosomewhere-backend.herokuapp.com/events.
+The endpoints require the user to be authenticated first and then use the token which is recieved after signin or signup process.
+- In addition to Ruby on Rails application, we also had to use an opensource Express.js based web [application](https://github.com/tobilg/facebook-events-by-location) to fetch the facebook events based on the user's location.
+This Express.js based app is forked [https://github.com/siddhantbhardwaj/go-somewhere-fb](https://github.com/siddhantbhardwaj/go-somewhere-fb) and deployed as a web service on Heroku [https://go-somewhere-fb.herokuapp.com](https://go-somewhere-fb.herokuapp.com)

 ## Sources
 Use IEEE citation style.